Course Title: Machine Learning

 This course has no hurdle requirements.

-Assessment Task 1: Project
+Assessment Task 1: Course Project (submitted in two phases)

 This assessment task supports CLOs 1, 2, 3 & 4